You are currently viewing R dplyr Tutorial | Learn with Examples

 slice_random()Select random rows

-Different slice functions from dplyr package
+Different slice functions from the dplyr package

 # Select rows 2 and 3